Sangarshanan/sangarshanan.github.io/_posts/2019-11-05-intro-async.md

 - Callback functions

 Callbacks are often used in situations where an action is asynchronous.
-If you need to call a function, and immediately continue working, you can't sit there wait for its return value to let you know what happened, so you provide a callback.
-When the function is done completely its asynchronous work it will then invoke your callback with some predetermined arguments (usually some you supply, and some about the status and result of the asynchronous action you requested).
+If you need to call a function, and immediately continue working, cause you can't sit there wait for it to run and return a value ,so you provide a callback.
+When the function is done with it's asynchronous work, it will then invoke your callback with some predetermined arguments (usually some you supply, and some about the status and result of the asynchronous action you requested).

 ```python
 def arithmetic(num, callback):